sranson/GTBD-WK-1-HW/README.md

 ```
 4. How to deploy a website using Git pages

-5. How to take a screenshot of a website that expands pass the window's view
+5. How to take a screenshot of a website that expands pass the window's view using google chrome extension "Awesome screenshot and capture"

 ## Here is an example of the completed homework assignment